mulesoft/pdk-custom-policy-examples/crypto/README.md

 brew install pkg-config
 ```

-This is a macOS-specific issue where `pkg-config` helps resolve transitive dependency conflicts by using the system's version of libraries instead of building incompatible versions from source.
+This is a macOS-specific issue where the `libz-sys` crate fails to compile due to macro conflicts with system headers. `pkg-config` helps resolve this by using the system's version of libraries instead of building incompatible versions from source.